Install Docker Desktop on Windows Home

 docker export -o myContainner1.tar container1to export containers you want to keep.
 See export in the Docker Engine command line reference.

-Uninstall the current version of Docker Desktop and install a different version (Stable or Edge), or reset your VM disk.
+Uninstall the current version of Docker Desktop and install a different version, or reset your VM disk.

 docker load -i images.tarto reload previously saved images.
 See load in the Docker Engine.